P34br41n/P34br41n.github.io/_pages/Misc/passwords.md

 ## What is this about?
 Yep, we're going there...
 Passwords, how do they work?

 A password is an ordered charset that you give to something and it lets you go to the next step of the automation if it matches the one it has, with a couple of extra rules around it.
 To attack a password, you either attack the *before* i.e clear text input, or the *after* i.e the hash itself.
-You can also attack the *how* it's hashed, but that's another story.
+You can also attack how it's hashed or whatever is checking the hash, but that's another story.

 ### The usually debated things
 * Length: The longer the password, the more nested loops an attacker will need to go through to get the complete set available.